Skip to main content

 It is important for exporters to understand the changes already introduced and to stay up to date with new announcements.
 Exporters should seek independent advice on these updated requirements.

-- Automobiles, light trucks and certain automotive parts are subject to a 25 per cent tariff.
-These tariffs are also imposed under Section 232 of the Trade Expansion Act 1962.
+• Automobiles, trucks and truck parts are subject to a 25 per cent tariff.

-- Some copper and copper-containing products are subject to a 50 per tariff.
-This tariff has been imposed under Section 232 of the Trade Expansion Act 1962.
+• Certain copper and copper-containing products are subject to a 50 per tariff.

-- Certain upholstered wooden products, kitchen cabinets and vanities are subject to a 25 per cent tariff from 14 October 2025.
-Softwood timber and lumber is subject to a 10 per cent tariff rate also from 14 October 2025.
-These rates are scheduled to increase on 1 January 2026.
+• Certain upholstered wooden products, kitchen cabinets and bathroom vanities are subject to a 25 per cent tariff.
+Softwood timber and lumber is subject to a 10 per cent tariff rate.

 The US has launched investigations under the Trade Expansion Act 1962 to assess the effect of the import of the following goods on US national security:

-- personal protective equipment, medical consumables and medical equipment, including devices
+• personal protective equipment, medical consumables and medical equipment, including devices; and

-Information on these investigations, including how to make a submission and submission periods for each investigation, is available on the US Federal Register.
+Information on these investigations, including how to make a submission and submission periods for each investigation, is available on the US Bureau of Industry and Security website.

 Implications for Australian exporters to the US